Winter Bird Monitoring Program (2015-16)

 Intimate in advance the route planned, so that other interested birders can join the team or other team can take a different route.
 The intention is, each team shall cover maximum routes and avoid repetitions.

 Please enter the data in “e-bird” website in your name as soon as you are back from day long birding trip.
-Give us the link or the data filled form for data compilation.
+Post the link in facebook/mysorenature or the data filled form for data compilation.

 Share your interest with your friends, especially students from life science and introduce them to field study.